Ramin Nourqolipour

 Ramin Nourqolipour is an Iranian Türkmen politician.
 He was a Member of Parliament and a member of reformists' Hope fraction in the Iranian Parliament.
 He was elected to the parliament to represent a west Golestan Province constituency including four electoral districts: Kordkuy, Turkmen, Bandargaz, and Gomishan.
-He represented a big part of Türkmen community of Iran in Iranian Parliament for four years between 2016-2020.
+He represented a big part of Türkmen community of Iran in Iranian Parliament for four years between 2016 and 2020.

 Career

 He received a PhD in GIS and Geomatic Engineering from University Putra Malaysia and a Master's and a bachelor's degree both in Natural Resources Engineering from University of Tehran and Gorgan University of Agricultural Sciences and Natural Resources, respectively.

 At the 10th Iranian parliamentary elections in 2016, he was listed in the Pervasive Coalition of Reformists: The Second Step called the List of Hope and then elected to the Parliament with 66.5% of total votes among 14 candidates.
 In the parliament, he was member of the reformists' Hope fraction in the Iranian Parliament.